 Their “gate control theory of pain” proposed a series of controls, or “gates” between the site of injury and the brain.
 When pain messages are sent from damaged tissue through the nervous system, they pass through several “gates”, starting in the spinal cord, before they get to the brain.
-But these messages travel only if the brain gives them “permission” , after determining they are important enough to be let through.
+But these messages travel only if the brain gives them “permission”, after determining they are important enough to be let through.
 If permission is granted, a gate will open and increase the feeling of pain by allowing certain neurons to turn on and transmit their signals.
-The brain can also close a gate and block the pain signal by releasing endorphins, the narcotics made by the body to quell pain.
+The brain can also close a gate and block the pain signal by releasing endorphins, the narcotics made by the body to quell the pain.

-The gate theory made sense of all sorts of pain experiences.
-For instance, when the U.S. troops landed in Italy in World War II, 70 percent of the men who were seriously wounded reported that they were not in pain and did not want pain-killers.
+The gate theory made sense of all sorts of painful experiences.
+For instance, when the U.S. troops landed in Italy in World War II, 70 percent of the men who were seriously wounded reported that they were not in pain and did not want painkillers.
 Men wounded on the battlefield often don’t feel pain and keep fighting; it’s as if the brain closes the “gate”, to keep the embattled soldier’s attention riveted on how to get out of harm’s way.
 Only when he is safe are the pain signals allowed to pass to the brain.

-Physicians have long known that a patient who expects to get pain relief from a pill often does, even though it is a placebo containing no medication. fMRI brain scans show that during the placebo effect the brain turns down pain-resposive regions.
-When a mother soothes her hurt child, by stroking and talking sweetly to her, she is helping the child’s brain to turn down the volume on its pain.
+Physicians have long known that a patient who expects to get pain relief from a pill often does, even though it is a placebo containing no medication. fMRI brain scans show that during the placebo effect the brain turns down pain-responsive regions.
+When a mother soothes her hurt child, by stroking and talking sweetly to her, she is helping the child’s brain to turn down the volume on pain.
 How much pain we feel is determined in significant part by our brains and minds-our current mood, our past experiences of pain, our psychology, and how serious we think the injury is”

 Growing a baby can be exciting, tiring and overwhelming all at the same time. – – – >> If you’re ready to stop worrying and start building the relaxed conscious mindset that will set you up for a positive birth experience, simply click here, and get the guide today.